 To ensure a fair representation of different countries and stakeholder groups, the participants of the summit are being invited personally through members of the network.
 They include key decision makers and representatives of professional bodies, practitioners, academic and research institutions, service users, policy makers and managers of services.

 Participation at the summit is by invitation only.
-If you are interesting in participating, please contact the NICE partner in your country or one of the people named below.
+If you are interested in participating, please contact the NICE partner in your country or one of the people named below.

-Dr. Hazel Reid, Chair of the Summit, Canterbury Christ Church University (hazel.reid[at]canterbury.ac.uk)
+Dr Hazel Reid, Chair of the Summit, Canterbury University (hazel.reid[at]canterbury.ac.uk)

 Johannes Katsarov, Coordinator NICE (johannes_katsarov[at]hotmail.de)

 European Summit on Developing the Career Workforce of the Future

 NICE publishes Handbook for Academic Training of Career Guidance and Counselling Professionals